JoergFiedler/freebsd-jailed-sshd/README.md

 ##### host_net_int_ip

 The jail's host internal ip address.
-Default: `''`.
+Default: `'10.1.0.1'`.

 ##### host_net_ext_ip

 The jail's host external ip address.
-Default: `''`.
+Default: `'10.0.2.15'`.

 ##### host_net_ext_if

 The jail's host external interface.
-Default: `''`.
+Default: `'vtnet0'`.

 ##### syslogd_server

 The syslogd server to which all syslog messages are going to be forwarded.
-Default: `''`.
+No default value.

 This feature is only active if the variable `use_syslogd_server` is set to any value.